DJDanl/cpp-docs.pt-br/docs/standard-library/map-class.md

 ### <a name="parameters"></a>Parâmetros

-`key` O valor da chave de elementos a serem correspondidos do mapa.
+*chave* o valor da chave dos elementos a serem correspondidos do mapa.

 ### <a name="return-value"></a>Valor de retorno